-Housing Authority of the City of Marion is a public housing agency in Marion, Illinois that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of May 22nd, 2019, Housing Authority of the City of Marion has 1 waiting lists that are open now or opening soon.
+Housing Authority of the City of Marion is a Public Housing Agency in Marion, Illinois that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of September 22nd, 2019, Housing Authority of the City of Marion has 1 waiting lists that are open now or opening soon.

 Housing Authority of the City of Marion serves Marion.